 Oglethorpe University will take reasonable efforts to ensure that user files and e-mail messages remain private.
 Further, the University does not routinely monitor the contents of user files and/or messages.
 However, given the nature of computers and electronic communications, the University cannot in any way guarantee, unless legal requirements dictate otherwise, the absolute privacy of files and information.
 Users must take reasonable precautions and understand that there is a risk that in some circumstances others can, either intentionally or unintentionally, gain access to files and/or messages.
 Where it appears that the integrity, security or functionality of the University’s computer or network resources are at risk, Oglethorpe University reserves the right to take whatever actions it deems necessary (including, but not limited to, monitoring activity and viewing files) to investigate and resolve the situation.

 The University will treat personal files and communications as confidential and will only examine or disclose their contents when authorized by the owner or under the following circumstances:

-- Termination of employment: IT services will, upon written request of a department head and/or vice president, and after verification that a user has left the University, change that user’s password and provide the new password to the user’s former department head or director.
+- Termination of employment: IT services will, upon written request of a department head and/or vice president, and after verification that a user has left the University, allow the appropriate department head or director access to data associated with the former employee’s account.